 Applying to the Class

 Due to overwhelming demand, prospective students must submit a short application to STAHR expressing their interest in the telescope classes.
-Applications and further instructions will be sent over the STAHR-list email list (Subscribe) near the beginning of each semester.
+Applications and further instructions will be sent over the STAHR-list email list (Subscribe) and Slack channel near the beginning of each semester.
 Prospective students are encouraged to reapply in subsequent semesters if their first applications are not accepted.

 The course consists of three training classes, and a test-out practical exam.

 Class 1: An introductory session introducing students to the course and the observatory.